10 Things to Consider When Choosing a Business Location

 Your location should also be convenient for the staff.
 You want to attract the best people to your business, especially if you are starting a service company.

-6. Age, Family & Income Demographics
+5. Age, Family, and Income Demographics

 Find out what people’s ages are in the area.
 An older, established community generally has different shopping needs and tastes than a younger developing area consisting of many families with small children.

-Obviously, families of low, medium and high incomes will have different spending habits that could make or break the acceptance of your retail outlet or service establishment.
+Also, determine the income levels of the people in the community.
+Families of low, medium, and high incomes will have different spending habits that could make or break the acceptance of your retail outlet or service establishment.

-7. Area Trends
+6. Area Trends

 Are there any changes planned for the area by city planners?
 Are any schools, roads, highways, stadiums, or shopping centers planned for the near future?